TrainingGithub01/alx-pre_courses/0x01-git/README.md

-i have changed my read me files
+this is my new read me file